tu-delft-library/il-master-thesis-guide/book/4a-read.md

     - 1/3 of your time writing up your findings
 Take these guidelines into consideration and try to plan accordingly (Erasmus University Library, 2020)

-3. Keep a narrow focus on your literature search question.
+3. Keep a narrow focus on your information search question.
 If you feel like after a significant time reading and searching you are still overflowing with research articles, maybe revisit your literature search question.
 Can you make it more specific?

 ## References